CARL PERKINS-WHOLE LOTTA SHAKIN’, KING OF ROCK, GREATEST HITS AND ON TOP.

 With Whole Lotta Shakin’ complete, the album was sent to Columbia, who scheduled a release date for the autumn of 1958.
 That was when record buyers would hear what was one of the greatest albums Carl Perkins would record.

 Whole Lotta Shakin’ features some of the truest rock ’n’ roll ever committed to vinyl.
 It’s essentially a rock ’n’ roil masterclass from twenty-six year old Carl Perkins.
 Proof of that is Whole Lotta Shakin’, Tutti Frutti, Shake Rattle And Roll, That’s All Right and I Gotta Woman.
 Critics upon hearing the album thought that Whole Lotta Shakin’ marked a coming of age for Carl Perkins who was about to step out of Elvis Presley’s shadow.
-Whole Lotta Shakin’ critics thought, would be Carl Perkins’ biggest selling album.
+Critics thought that it would be Carl Perkins’ biggest selling album.

 When Whole Lotta Shakin’ was released in the autumn of 1958, incredibly, the album failed to even trouble the lower reaches of the charts.
 Record buyers missed out on a future rock ’n’ roll classic.
 For Carl Perkins the commercial failure of Whole Lotta Shakin’ must have been hugely frustrating, given the quality of music on the album.